akjaerh/PIEHaptics/README.md

 - We used a lasercutter to cut the box, and then used a gluegun to put it together.
 The file for our enclosure, can be found in this repository.
 - Next, we put straps inside the enclosure, to make sure that we could wear the device.
-- For mounting the device itself, we screwed the top of the button off, put the device into the enclosure, and the disassempled button through the small hole seen in the picture of the enclosure.
+- For mounting the device itself, we screwed the top of the button off, put the device into the enclosure, and put the disassempled button through the small hole seen in the picture of the enclosure.

 ### 6. Putting it all together